2020 Mid-Year Impact Report

 The need is great, but He is faithful.

-Reach more children in 2020 with Gospel-centered care.
+Reach children this year and with Gospel-centered care.

 Thanks to TMG Foundation and key partners, all of our fundraising and administrative costs are covered.
 100% of your gift will directly help children in need.